aerogear-attic/aerogear-aerodoc-backend/readme.md

 Be sure to have a running instance of a Push Server.
 Intructions can be found [here](https://github.com/aerogear/aerogear-unifiedpush-server).

-## aerogear-unifiedpush-java-client

-AeroDoc uses the  [aerogear-unifiedpush-java-client](https://github.com/aerogear/aerogear-unifiedpush-java-client) library.
-This one is not yet released on the central maven repos, so you will have to clone the repo and install it ``` mvn clean install ```

 ## Clients

 * [aerogear-aerodoc-ios](https://github.com/aerogear/aerogear-aerodoc-ios)